danbev/learning-crypto/notes/ec.md

 The r in secp256r1 stands for random.
 The k in secp256k1 stands for Koblitz.
 ```
-The difference between random and Koblitz is that there the Koblitz domain
+The difference between random and Koblitz is that the Koblitz domain
-paremeteres have some special properties that allows the group operation to be
+parameters have some special properties that allows the group operation to be
 implemented in a more performat manner.
 The actual curve is in the same form for
 both of these but it is the cooffients that are the following:
 Koblitz: